hobuinc/greyhound/README.md

     -o /opt/data/red-rocks
 ```

 You've just indexed a LAZ file from the internet (data credit to [DroneMapper](https://dronemapper.com/sample_data)) and created a local Entwine dataset.
 It's sitting at `~/greyhound/red-rocks`.
-Now let's start Greyhound and take a look at it, and we'll map that output directory into Greyhound's default search path at `/opt/data`:
+Now let's start Greyhound and take a look at the data.
+We'll be mapping that output directory into Greyhound's default search path at `/opt/data`:

 ```bash
 docker run -it -p 8080:8080 -v ~/greyhound:/opt/data connormanning/greyhound